ledeniz/pomo/README.md

 ### Features
 #### New
-- New (and imho more pleasant) audio notification
+- New sounds for work & relax

-- New (and imho more pleasant) background colors
+- Minor cosmetic changes, which are easier to my eyes

 - Removed Google Analytics Script